Structural health monitoring

 Structural health monitoring (SHM) involves the observation and analysis of a system over time using periodically sampled response measurements to monitor changes to the material and geometric properties of engineering structures such as bridges and buildings.
+In one of the foundational papers of the field, it is defined as ``[t]he process of implementing a damage identification and characterization strategy with the eventual goal to predict the remaining life of the structure."

 In an operational environment, structures degrade with age and use.
 Long term SHM outputs periodically updated information regarding the ability of the structure to continue performing its intended function.
 After extreme events, such as earthquakes or blast loading, SHM is used for rapid condition screening.
 SHM is intended to provide reliable information regarding the integrity of the structure in near real time.

 The SHM process involves selecting the excitation methods, the sensor types, number and locations, and the data acquisition/storage/transmittal hardware commonly called health and usage monitoring systems.
 Measurements may be taken to either directly detect any degradation or damage that may occur to a system or indirectly by measuring the size and frequency of loads experienced to allow the state of the system to be predicted.

 To directly monitor the state of a system it is necessary to identify features in the acquired data that allows one to distinguish between the undamaged and damaged structure.
 One of the most common feature extraction methods is based on correlating measured system response quantities, such a vibration amplitude or frequency, with observations of the degraded system.
 Damage accumulation testing, during which significant structural components of the system under study are degraded by subjecting them to realistic loading conditions, can also be used to identify appropriate features.
 This process may involve induced-damage testing, fatigue testing, corrosion growth, or temperature cycling to accumulate certain types of damage in an accelerated fashion.